It's been a long time since I last wrote: I hope you are all well and keeping safe during these strange times.

 Hello, my name is Rex, but you can call me Rexy.
 I'm a Staffie.
 I am eight years old, although I don't think I look it, and I've been told I'm a rather handsome boy.

-I used to live in London, but earlier this year me and lovely my human Mum moved to Brighton (well Hove, actually).
-Since then I've made lots of lovely new friends.
+I used to live in London, but earlier this year me and my lovely human Mum moved to Brighton (well Hove, actually).
+Since then, I've made lots of lovely new friends.

 I LOVE it here!